run-ai/docs/saas/manage-ai-initiatives/adapting-ai-initiatives.md

 ![](img/scope-example.png)

+{% hint style="info" %}
-!!!
-Note When a scope is selected, the very same unit, including all of its subordinates (both existing and any future subordinates, if added), are selected as well.
+When a scope is selected, the very same unit, including all of its subordinates (both existing and any future subordinates, if added), are selected as well.
+{% endhint %}

 ## Next Steps